How to Remove Etch Marks on Marble Vanities and Countertops in NJ

 • Do not spot-polish a large visible area without knowing the finish level

-The Professional Way to Remove Etch Marks from Marble Countertops
+The Professional Way to Remove Etch Marks

 Professional marble restoration is the safest and most effective way to remove etch marks while preserving the beauty of the stone.
 Depending on the severity of the damage, the process may include:

-1. Surface evaluation
+1. Surface Evaluation

 The technician identifies whether the issue is etching, staining, wear, or a combination of problems.

-2. Honing or polishing
+2. Honing or Polishing

 Light to moderate etching can often be corrected by refining the surface and restoring the finish.

-3. Blending the repaired area
+3. Blending the Repaired Area

 This is one of the most important steps.
 Rather than leaving a visible repaired patch, the finish is blended into the surrounding countertop for a uniform result.